HobnobMancer/pyrewton/README.md

 the current directory with the standard name:
 "Extract_genomes_NCBI_Date_Time", where _Date_ and _Time_
 are the date and time script was invoked, respectively.

+- `-r, --retries`\
+&emsp;&emsp;Specifiy maximum number of retries before cancelling call to NCBI if a network error is encountered.
+The default is a maximum of 10 retries.
+When maximum is reached, a value of 'NA' is returned.

 ## Troubleshooting and common errors